Overview In 2021 Luxembourg was the number 76 economy in the world in terms of total exports and the number 71 in total imports.

 Export Opportunities by Relatedness

-The top export opportunities for Luxembourg according to the relatedness index, were Sawn Wood (0.26), Electricity (0.26), Scrap Lead (0.25), Excavation Machinery (0.25), and Other Prepared Meat (0.25).
+The top export opportunities for Luxembourg according to the relatedness index, were Sawn Wood (0.25), Rock Wool (0.25), Other Prepared Meat (0.25), Railroad Ties (0.25), and Locomotive Parts (0.25).
 Relatedness measures the distance between a country's current exports and each product.
 The barchart show only products that Luxembourg is not specialized in.

 The product space is a network connecting products that are likely to be co-exported.
 The product space can be used to predict future exports, since countries are more likely to start exporting products that are related to current exports.
 Relatedness measures the distance between a product, and all of the products a country currently specializes in.